 Embark on a fascinating journey through a region brimming with history, culture, and tradition.
-As we travel to rural villages and coastal cities, we learn about rich artistic tradition and Voodoo religion, about modern life and the shameful history of the slave trade.
+As we travel through rural villages and coastal cities, we learn about rich artistic tradition and the Vodun religion, about modern life and the shameful history of the slave trade.

 From $8,979

 Embark on a fascinating journey through a region brimming with history, culture, and tradition.
-As we travel to rural villages and coastal cities, we learn about rich artistic tradition and Voodoo religion, about modern life and the shameful history of the slave trade.
+As we travel through rural villages and coastal cities, we learn about rich artistic tradition and the Vodun religion, about modern life and the shameful history of the slave trade.

 Click on this icon in the Dates and Prices section below to view the hotel summary for selected departure date